 If you’re staying in Bruges, we’d highly recommend cycling to Damme.
 It’s a simple 5km route along Noorweegse Kaai, and you cycle next to the canal through lovely sections of poplar-lined paths, then put your bike on the boat for the return leg.

-Riding high after being voted one of the world’s 100 greatest places to visit by Time magazine in 2018 – quite a coup for Limburg – the 212m-long Fietsen door het Water (Cycling Through Water) track cuts through a large pond in the De Wijers nature reserve.
+Riding high after being voted one of the world’s 100 greatest places to visit by Time magazine in 2018 – quite a coup for Limburg – the 212m-long Fietsen door het Water (Cycling through Water) track cuts through a large pond in the De Wijers nature reserve.
 It’s exciting to cycle along as it dips so low that you’re at eye level with the water – not to mention the grand curious swans, swimming inches away.
 Completed in 2016, it has been such a success that the tourist board is further expanding the scheme.
-‘Cycling through Trees’ was due to open in July 2019; this will be joined by ‘Cycling Through the Heath’ (early 2020) and ‘Cycling Underground’ (currently in the design phase).
+‘Cycling through the Trees’ was launched in summer 2019; this will be joined by ‘Cycling through the Heath’ (early 2020) and ‘Cycling Underground’ (currently in the design phase).
 To get there, rent a bike and make for junction 91 of the Limburg cycle route network; you can download a free 22km route past it starting and ending in Hasselt from www.visitlimburg.be.

 Lier’s Orchard Route